phone scam fake

 Are you tired of the spam comments and messages?

-Are you tired of being scared that you’re getting scammed?
+Are you tired of being scared that you’re falling for a brand scam?

 I know I am.